LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 example.
 Other status word codes are standardized by standardization bodies such as Open Platform (e.g. javacard), 3GPP (e.g. SIM or USIM cards), or Eurocard-Mastercard-Visa (EMV) (e.g. banking cards).
-Finally, any smart card application developper can defined application related proprietary codes; for example the MUSCLE applet defines a set of prioprietary codes related to the MUSCLE applet features.
+Finally, any smart card application developer can defined application related proprietary codes; for example the MUSCLE applet defines a set of prioprietary codes related to the MUSCLE applet features.